PeterDrake/liber_pythonis/level_ii/markdown/median.md

         return (s[(n - 1) // 2] + s[n // 2]) / 2
 ```

-This function begins by storing the length of the argument `ls` in a local variable called `n`.
+This function begins by storing the length of the list `ls` in a local variable called `n`.
 A sorted version of `ls`
 is stored in a second local variable called `s`.

 What happens next depends on whether `n` is odd or even.
 The `if` statement checks this by looking at `n % 2`